Skip to content

 walker = pyg.walk(df)

-3. Interactive Analysis: Once you've loaded your dataframe, PyGWalker provides a Tableau-like user interface.
+3. Interactive Analysis: Once you've loaded your dataframe, PyGWalker provides a tableau-alternative user interface.
 You can drag and drop variables, change chart types, and even save your exploration results to a local file.

 Key Features of PyGWalker